Savory Crab Stuffed Mushrooms

 How do you clean mushrooms?

-My number one way to clean mushrooms is to use a damp paper towel or a vegetable brush to brush each one until all the dirt is removed.
+My number one way to clean mushrooms is to use a damp paper towel or a vegetable brush to brush each until all the dirt is removed.

 How do you wash mushrooms?
 Leave me a comment and let me know.